These 10 National Trail System Hikes Are America's Favorite, According to Google

 In 1968, the United States government passed the National Trails System Act, which created some of the most pristine hiking trails across North America.
-Now, in 2018, both the National Parks System and Google are celebrating the legislation’s 50th anniversary by encouraging people to get outside and experience the more than 50,000 miles of trails across the U.S. for themselves.
+Now, both the National Parks System and Google are encouraging people to get outside and experience the more than 50,000 miles of trails across the U.S. for themselves.

 To help would-be hikers get on their way, Google compiled a list of the top 10 trending parks and trails around the country.
 From sea to shining sea, here are the places everyone should lace up their hiking boots for during this epic celebration.